 Operating Results

-Revenues and gross margin increased $2,808 million and $331 million, respectively, in 2000 compared to 1999, primarily resulting from long-term energy contracts originated in 2000, the increase in the value of Energy Services’ contract portfolio and sales of power to Energy Services’ increasing base of customers.
+Revenues and gross margin increased $2,808 million and $331 million, respectively, in 2000 compared to 1999, primarily resulting from long-term energy contracts originated in 2000, the increase in the value of Energy Services’ contract portfolio and sales of commodities to Energy Services’ increasing base of customers.
 Gross margin was negatively impacted by initial costs associated with new energy management contracts.
-Operating expenses increased as a result ofcertain compensation expenses and the growth of Energy Services’ business.
+Operating expenses increased as a result of the growth of Energy Services’ business.
 Included in other income, net in 2000 were gains recognized associated with the securitization of non-merchant equity instruments, partially offset by project costs.
 Equity in earnings reflects equity losses in Enron’s investment in The New Power Company.

-Items impacting comparability in 2000 included a pre-tax gain of $121 million related to The New Power Company and apre-tax charge of $59 million related to the write-off of certain Retail Energy Services costs.

-In October 2000, The New Power Company, which was approximately 50 percent owned by Enron,completed its initial public offering.
-Based on the initial market price, Enron revalued its investment in The New Power Company, recognizing a pre-tax gain of $121million ($76 million after-tax).
-The New Power Company was formed to provide electricity and natural gas to residential and small commercial customers in deregulated energy markets in the United States.
+Items impacting comparability in 2000 included a pre-tax gain of $121 million related to the issuance of common stock by The New Power Company and a charge of $59 million related to the write-off of certain Retail Energy Services costs, including [one-time] items related to credit reserves and certain information technology costs.
+The New Power Company, which is approximately 45 percent owned by Enron, was formed to provide electricity and natural gas to residential and small commercial customers in deregulated energy markets in the United States.

-Outlook [to come]
+Outlook

-During 2001, Energy Services anticipates continued growth in the demand for retail energy outsourcing solutions, both domestically and internationally.
+During 2001, Energy Services anticipates continued growth in the demand for retail energy outsourcing solutions.
 Energy Services will deliver these services to its existing customers, while continuing to expand its commercial and industrial customer base for total energy outsourcing.
-Energy Services also plans to continue integrating its service delivery capabilities, focusing on the development of best practices, nationwide procurement opportunities and efficient use of capital.
+Energy Services also plans to continue integrating its service delivery capabilities and to extend its business model to related markets and offer new products.

 Broadband Services

-Enron’s broadband services business (Broadband Services) provides customers with a single source for broadband services.
 In implementing Enron’s network strategy, Broadband Services is constructing the Enron Intelligent Network (EIN), a nationwide fiber optic network that consists of both fiber deployed by Enron and acquired capacity on non-Enron networks.
 The EIN, managed by Enron’s Broadband Operating System software, provides a bandwidth-on-demand platform allowing Broadband Services to deliver high-bandwidth media rich content such as video streaming, high capacity data transport and video conferencing.
 In addition, Enron is extending its market-making and risk management skills from its energy business to develop the bandwidth intermediation business to help customers manage unexpected fluctuation in the price, supply and demand of bandwidth.
 Broadband Services also makes investments in companies with related technologies and with the potential for capital appreciation.
 Earnings from these merchant investments, which are accounted for on a fair value basis and are included in revenues, result from changes in the market value of the securities.
 Broadband Services uses risk management disciplines, including hedging transactions, to manage the impact of market price movements on its merchant investments.
 Broadband Services also sells interests in certain investments and other assets to improve liquidity and overall return, the timing of which is dependent on market conditions and management’s expectations of the investment’s value.

-The components of Broadband Services’ businesses include the development and construction of the EIN, sales of excess fiber and software,the marketing and management of bandwidth and the delivery of content.
+The components of Broadband Services’ businesses include the development and construction of the EIN, sales of excess fiber and software, bandwidth intermediation and the delivery of content.
 Significant components of Broadband Services’ results are as follows (in millions):

 (In millions) 2000